A Detailed Look At The Vango Banshee 200

 Now I’ll have to write an article on tent pegs!

 So do the pegs actually work?

-The cheap aluminium pegs that Vango supply are crap for general wild camping BUT perfect for valley camping where the soil on the ground is deep enough for them to simply be pushed in.
+The cheap aluminium pegs that Vango supply are crap for general wild camping BUT perfect for valley camping when the soil on the ground is deep enough for them to be pushed in.

 You will find them fine until you start adventuring up the hills.
 Then it’s time to invest in anchors to suit your needs.

 Will it keep me dry in a downpour?